Skip to Content

 TypeScript Support

-If using TypeScript, add @level-ci/a11y-webdriverio to the types section in your tsconfig.json:
+If you are using TypeScript, add @level-ci/a11y-webdriverio to the types section in your tsconfig.json:

 Last updated on